unity8-team/mir/doc/demo_shell_controls.md

  - Reset display mode to default, on focussed monitor: *Ctrl-Alt-0*
  - Adjust window opacity/alpha: *Alt-mousewheel*
  - Zoom in/out: *Super-mousewheel*
+ - Toggle fullscreen for the focussed window: *Alt-F11*

 Want more?
 Log your requests at: https://bugs.launchpad.net/mir/+filebug